san5kriti/san5kriti/README.md

 ## About Me

-I’m an AI & Computer Science undergrad at the University of Birmingham, passionate about building technology that merges science with creativity.
+I’m an AI & Computer Science graduate from the University of Birmingham and am currently pursuing my masters in advanced computing (AI specialisation) at Durham University.
+I am passionate about building technology that merges science with creativity.
 My work spans **Artificial Intelligence**, **Machine Learning**, and **Quantum Computing**, where I explore how computation shapes the universe and how it can empower humans. 🌍

 I'm fascinated by **optimization problems**, **quantum-inspired algorithms**, and **intelligent systems**.
 Whether it's crafting software solutions or narrating tales through podcasts, my work blends technical depth with artistic expression.